RandithaK/StudyBuddy/README.md

 yarn start
 ```

-## Step 2: Build and run your app
+### Step 2 — Build and run your app

-With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:
+With Metro running, open another terminal and run a build command.

-### Android
+Android:

 ```sh
 # Using npm